adhiluphanna/deliciousrecipeh/content/post/520-recipe-of-favorite-banana-bread.md

 ##### Instructions to make Banana Bread:

-1. Preheat over at 160° &amp; line in baking paper on 2L loaf pan.
+1. Preheat over at 160° & line in baking paper on 2L loaf pan.
 1. Whisk 🍌, sugar, butter until well-blended.
-1. Whisk in egg &amp; vanilla extract
+1. Whisk in egg & vanilla extract
-1. Add in sifted flour, baking soda &amp; salt.
+1. Add in sifted flour, baking soda & salt.
 Using a spatula, using cutting and scrape motion to stir till well blended.
 Stir in chocolate chips.
 1. Pour batter into loaf pan, knock out some air.
-Bake for about 1 hour &amp; 15 minutes（看著辦）until a tester inserted in the centre &amp; come out clean.
+Bake for about 1 hour & 15 minutes（看著辦）until a tester inserted in the centre & come out clean.
 1. Put the tray into the middle, once 🍌🍞 is starting to turn brown, move tray to bottom, when it turned into your desire colour, cover the top with aluminium foil.
 (Me: move to bottom after 30mins, cover with foil after 15min)
 1. Cool it in the tin for 20 mins.
-Take out &amp; cool completely.
+Take out & cool completely.